Life Lines

 The Head & Chin Tilt

 Place the palm of one hand on top of the child's forehead.
-Place your other hand on the bone of the child' chin and gently tilt the head back.
+Place your other hand on the bone of the child's chin and gently tilt the head back.

 The Aim of the Head & Chin Tilt

-The tongue is a large muscle and will fall to the back of the child's throat, obstructing the airway and cause death.
-By tilting the head back we lift the tongue of the back of the child's throat allowing them to breath effectively.
+The tongue is a large muscle and will fall to the back of the child's throat, obstructing the airway and causing death.
+By tilting the head back, we lift the tongue from the back of the child's throat, allowing them to breathe effectively.

 Head & Chin Tilt (Infants/Babies)